 And if you’ve noticed that when you burn the midnight oil you tend to snack more, there’s a reason for that.
 Lack of sleep causes ghrelin, your hunger hormone, to spike while leptin, the hormone that makes you feel full and satisfied, plummets.22,23 Translation?
 Snack attacks and overeating are likely.

 So stop shortcutting your sleep.
-Commit to tucking in earlier and getting no less than seven hours or quality shuteye a night to help get your metabolism back on track.
+Commit to tucking in earlier and getting no less than seven hours or quality shuteye a night to help get your metabolism back on track and into the fat burning zone.

 Have any weight loss tips of your own?
 Share them, and your weight loss success stories, with us in the comments below.